jtof-dev/meleemajors.gg/README.md

 > the successor to meleemajors.com

+a big thanks to [smash calendar](https://docs.google.com/spreadsheets/d/1rkmvlCvjjrugbbAd_28hOIrFQOxn6EAVuc93Ws-0cA0/edit?usp=sharing), which we pull most of our tournament info from!

 ## contributing

 - are we missing a tournament, or have incorrect information? you can either open an [issue](https://github.com/jtof-dev/meleemajors.gg/issues) with what we are missing, or make a [pull request](https://github.com/jtof-dev/meleemajors.gg/pulls) with an updated [tournaments.json](ssg/src/tournaments.json)